ibm-cloud-docs/schematics/workspace-setup.md

     <tr>
       <td><code>Create workspace</code></td>
       <td><img src="images/createworkspace.png" alt="Create workspace state"  width="800" style="width: 800px; border-style: none"/></td>
       <td>The workspace is created without a reference to GitHub or GitLab to the draft state.
 From the draft state you can connect to the infrastructure template in your source repository.
 From connecting state, the template is processed successfully to reach Inactive state (Final state) or template process may fail and reach failed state.
-From inactive state you can maintain at least one resource in the state file to be in active state and then, can destroy all the resources and to make your workspace in an inactive state.</td>
+From inactive state, you can maintain at least one resource in the state file by apply action, to move the workspace into active state.
+Then, it can destroy all the resources to make your workspace in an inactive state.</td>
    </tr>
      <tr>
       <td><code>Delete workspace</code></td>
       <td><img src="images/deleteworkspace.png" alt="Delete workspace state"  width="800" style="width: 800px; border-style: none"/></td>
       <td>The delete workspace performs when your workspace is in inactive, active or failed state.
-From these state, you can connect to the infrastructure template in your source repository and remove the workspace to reach the final state.
-From the inactive state, if you delete at least one resource, the plan and apply executes to destroy the resource from the active state. </td>
+From these state, you can connect to the infrastructure template in your source repository.
+From connecting state, the template is processed successfully to reach inactive state or template process may fail and reach failed state.
+If you delete at least one resource, the plan and apply action executes to destroy the resource from the active state.</td>
    </tr>
     <tr>
       <td><code>Plan and apply action</code></td>
       <td><img src="images/applyplan.png" alt="Plan and apply action state" width="800" style="width: 800px; border-style: none"/></td>
       <td>The plan action performs when your workspace is in inactive, active or failed states.
-From these state, you can connect to the infrastructure template in your source respository by using apply action.
-The active state executes apply action through connecting state and returns success to the active state.
+From these state, you can connect to the infrastructure template in your source repository.
+From connecting state, the template is processed and executes apply action to move the workspace successfully to the active state.
 When the apply action fails, connecting state returns failed state.</td>
    </tr>
     <tr>
       <td><code>Destroy action</code></td>
       <td><img src="images/destroyworkspace.png" alt="Destroy action state"  width="800" style="width: 800px; border-style: none"/></td>
-      <td>The destroy action performs when your workspace is in inactive or failed state.
-The inactive is the final state in destroy action.
-The destroy action connects to your repository and returns destroy success to the inactive state.
-Also, if the destroy action fails, you see failed state.</td>
+      <td>The destroy action performs when your workspace is in inactive, active or failed state.
+From these state, the destroy action connects to processes the template from your source respository and returns destroy success based on your template configuration.</td>
    </tr>
     <tr>
       <td><code>Delete and destroy action</code></td>
       <td><img src="images/deletedestroyworkspace.png" alt="Delete and destroy action state"  width="800" style="width: 800px; border-style: none"/></td>
-      <td>The delete and destroy action performs when your workspace is in inactive and failed state.
-The inactive state is the final state. the destroy action connects to your repository and returns success to the inactive state and if the destroy action fails, you see failed state.</td>
+      <td>The delete and destroy action performs when your workspace is in active, inactive and failed state.
+The inactive state is the final state. the destroy action connects to your repository and processes the template to return success or failure status.</td>
    </tr>
   </tbody>
   </table>